seandstewart/bardly/pending/romances/pericles/11-player.md

 **BOULT**
 To-night, to-night.
 But, mistress, do you know the
-French knight that cowers i ' the hams?
+French knight that cowers i' the hams?

 **Bawd**
 Who, Monsieur Veroles?